yhaojin/recruitment_pipeline/README.md

 Recruitment Pipeline
 ==========================================================

-Welcome to my game of boggle.
-This is a REST api endpoint only game.
+Welcome to my interpretation of a recruitment pipeline web application.

 ## Installation instructions